veonik/squircy2/README.md

 Once the bot is up and running, you can access the web management interface via `localhost:3000`.

 The Settings page allows you to modify squishy's nickname, username, and which server he connects to.
 Configure the Owner nickname and hostname to your information.
+These values are available from within each scripting language at runtime.

 > The Owner Nickname and Hostname settings limit in-IRC REPL to that user.
 Ensure these are configured properly.